 AI is everywhere.

-There are a growing number of services and products that focus on making AI and machine learning more accessible for small businesses.
-Here are a few of them.
+A growing number of services and products focus on making AI and machine learning more accessible for small businesses.

 Salesforce recently launched their AI platform, called “Einstein.”
 It is a suite of products that makes machine learning and deep computation available to everyone.
 By incorporating AI throughout their products, Salesforce aims to streamline work processes and make customer interactions more frictionless.